observIQ/bindplane-deployment-examples/terraform/gcp/marketplace/standard/README.md

 # Terraform Configuration for Google Compute Instance

 This directory contains a Terraform configuration for deploying a Google Compute Engine instance.
+While it can be deployed manually, it is primarily intended for use with the [Google Cloud Marketplace](https://console.cloud.google.com/marketplace/product/bluemedora/bindplane-enterprise-edition).

 ## Prerequisites